die-bauerei/smartplug-energy-controller/README.md

 # smartplug-energy-controller

-Turning smartplug on/off depending on current electricity consumption
+A microservice to turn a smartplug on/off depending on current electricity consumption.